Table of Contents Show

 5.3.
 Coconut Oil

-Coconut oil is a good skin moisturizer and helps ease some pain in the infected area.
+Coconut oil is a good skin moisturizer that helps ease pain in the infected area.
 The antimicrobial and anti-inflammatory properties in coconut oil due to medium-chain fatty acids help treat cellulitis.

 If you are looking for how to treat cellulitis at home, try using coconut oil on the infected area to relieve the pain caused by cellulitis.